CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 In this exercise, you will be using the log search and alert tools to work with the audit data.

 ### Task 1: Review audit logging in the environment

+In this task you will, open Microsoft Purview, navigate to Audit, and start recording activity.
+Perform a search to view logs, export data if needed, and filter results by activity type, user, or item.
+This allows admins to track activities such as flow edits and review detailed audit information for governance and compliance.

 1. Navigate to **Microsoft purview** using the following link https://purview.microsoft.com/.